Dadwal

 Ḍaḍwāl (ډاډوال) is a village and the center of Ismailkhel and Mandozai District in Khost Province, Afghanistan.
-It is located on 33.3103°N 69.7992°E at 1267m altitude on south side of Shamal river, it is connected to north a village Aliwat by a bridge which constructed by US army (PRT).
+It is located on 33.3103°N 69.7992°E at 1267m altitude on south side of Shamal river, it is connected to north a village Aliwat by a bridge which constructed by US military (Joint Provincial Reconstruction Team) in 2007.
 The villagers are mostly educated and trained in different jobs.
 There is girls high school.